booksbyus/zguide/site/content/docs/chapter1.md

 Making a TCP connection involves to and from handshaking that takes several milliseconds depending on your network and the number of hops between peers.
 In that time, ZeroMQ can send many messages.
 For sake of argument assume it takes 5 msecs to establish a connection, and that same link can handle 1M messages per second.
 During the 5 msecs that the subscriber is connecting to the publisher, it takes the publisher only 1 msec to send out those 1K messages.

-In “Sockets and Patterns” we'll explain how to synchronize a publisher and subscribers so that you don't start to publish data until the subscribers really are connected and ready.
+In [Chapter 2 - Sockets and Patterns](chapter2#sockets-and-patterns) we'll explain how to synchronize a publisher and subscribers so that you don't start to publish data until the subscribers really are connected and ready.
 There is a simple and stupid way to delay the publisher, which is to sleep.
 Don't do this in a real application, though, because it is extremely fragile as well as inelegant and slow.
-Use sleeps to prove to yourself what's happening, and then wait for “Sockets and Patterns” to see how to do this right.
+Use sleeps to prove to yourself what's happening, and then wait for [Chapter 2 - Sockets and Patterns](chapter2#sockets-and-patterns) to see how to do this right.

 The alternative to synchronization is to simply assume that the published data stream is infinite and has no start and no end.
 One also assumes that the subscriber doesn't care what transpired before it started up.
 This is how we built our weather client example.